sheng11-eleven/Reverse-Engineering-Notes/000 Introduction of Buffer Overflow.md

 3. `-o vuln` = Specify the name of **output file**.
 4. `-fno-stack-protector` = Option to **disable stack protection mechanisms**, which is used for *stack buffer overflows prevention*.
 5. `-z execstack` = Option to marks the stack as **executable**.
+6. `-no-pie` = Option to produce a **non-Position Independent Executable (non-PIE)** in a compiler.
+PIE are designed to *load program at random memory addressess* to make attackers harder to predict the location of payload execution.
+7. `-m32` = Option to instructs compiler to generate a **32-bit executable binary file**.

 #### Output
 ```text